-During fiscal 2019, the Company engaged KPMG to perform certain tax consulting work, paying KPMG approximately \$178,000.
+During fiscal 2020, the Company engaged KPMG to perform certain tax consulting work primarily related to the planned separation of our heavy and light businesses, paying KPMG approximately \$2.5 million.
 The spouse of Mr. Kesler, our Chief Financial Officer, is a partner at KPMG.
 Mr. Kesler's spouse did not work on any Company matters, and the Company's Vice President - Tax was the project coordinator for this work.
 Prior approval of this engagement was obtained in accordance with our code of conduct.

-Also during fiscal 2019, the Company's Tulsa Cement operations paid ACG Materials approximately \$340,000 for natural gypsum (a raw material used in the cement manufacturing process).
-ACG Materials has supplied natural gypsum to the Company's Tulsa Cement operations for several years pursuant to a supply contract.
-In December 2018, ACG Materials was acquired by Arcosa, Inc. The son of Mr. Essl, our Executive Vice President - Cement, is the President of Construction Products at Arcosa, Inc. Neither Mr. Essl nor his son were involved in the negotiation of the supply contract nor is Mr. Essl involved in the ongoing supply relationship between Tulsa Cement and ACG Materials.
+During fiscal 2020, the Company's Tulsa Cement subsidiary purchased natural gypsum (a raw material used in the cement manufacturing process) from ACG Materials for approximately \$380,000.
+ACG Materials has supplied natural gypsum to Tulsa Cement for several years pursuant to a supply contract.
+Also during fiscal 2020, Tulsa Cement began supplying Class C cement to ACG Materials pursuant to purchase orders, with sales totaling approximately \$670,000.
+In December 2018, ACG Materials was acquired by Arcosa, Inc. The son of Mr. Essl, our Executive Vice President - Cement, is the President of Construction Products at Arcosa, Inc. Neither Mr. Essl nor his son were involved in the negotiation of the supply contract or purchase orders, nor is Mr. Essl involved in the ongoing business relationship between Tulsa Cement and ACG Materials.